 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the aggregate revenues generated from the UHS-related tenants comprised approximately 41% and 36% of our consolidated revenues during the three-month periods ended March 31, 2022 and 2021, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
+Since the aggregate revenues generated from the UHS-related tenants comprised approximately 41% and 37% of our consolidated revenues during the three-month periods ended September 30, 2022 and 2021, respectively, and 41% and 36% of our consolidated revenues during the nine-month periods ended September 30, 2022 and 2021, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.